-Once the charge is created by the company, it shall be the duty of the company to register the charge with the Registrar of Companies.
-The charge may be within India or outside India on the properties of the company or assets or any of its undertakings and situated outside India.
+Section 77(1) provides that once the charge is created by the company, it shall be the duty of the company to register the charge with the Registrar of Companies.
+The charge may be within India or outside India on the properties of the company or assets or any of its undertakings and situated in or outside India.
 The properties may be tangible or intangible.
 The company is to register the particulars of the charge signed by the company and the charge holder together with the instruments, if any, creating such charge in such form, on payment of such fees and in such manner as may be prescribed.
 The time limit for registration is thirty days from the date of creation of charge.
+This section shall not apply to such charges as may be prescribed in consultation with the RBI.

-Rule 3(1) provides that the charge to be registered is to be in the Form No. CHG - 1 for other debentures and Form No. CHG - 9 for debentures.
+Rule 3(1) provides that the charge to be registered is to be in the Form No. CHG - 1 (for other than debentures) and Form No. CHG - 9 for debentures.